Ne0n09/cloudflared-remotefalcon/README.md

 ### Updating Cloudflared, NGINX, Mongo containers

-Run the update_containers.sh script with the container name, you can copy and paste all of them to run one update after another:
+Run the update_containers.sh script with no container name at the end to cycle through updating all non-RF containers or specify the specific container:

   ```
+  ./update_containers.sh
   ./update_containers.sh cloudflared
   ./update_containers.sh nginx
   ./update_containers.sh mongo